Collaborative Perception for Connected and Autonomous Driving: Challenges, Possible Solutions and Opportunities: Case Studies

 The overall architecture of the proposed collaborative perception framework is shown in Fig. \ref{fig:overall-architecture}.
 The proposed framework consists of three main components: 1) transmission delay minimization module, 2) adaptive data reconstruction module, and 3) domain alignment module.

 In this framework, our initial step involves optimizing the communication network by adjusting it according to the dynamic channel state information (CSI).
-During this phase, we eliminate unnecessary communication links, maintaining only those essential for reducing the average transmission delay and ensuring viable communication.
+During this phase, we eliminate unnecessary communication links which may not contribute to the performance improvement of collaborative perception in terms of the average transmission latency and assurance of viable communication.
 Next, we introduce an adaptive refinement reconstruction approach, which involves creating an adaptive rate-distortion (R-D) strategy that responds to the changing CSI.
 Here, CAVs send a small subset of raw images to RSUs to enhance data reconstruction and update the encoder and decoder parameters, thus reducing temporal redundancy.
 Additionally, CAVs convert data into a bit stream using their encoders, which is then sent to the ego CAV.
 In the final stage, the ego CAV decodes this bit stream and aligns the domain of reconstructed images with its own perceived images' domain.
 Subsequently, these aligned datasets are combined using a fusion network to create a comprehensive BEV prediction.